weiyuanlou/pytao_LCLS/README.md

 $\rightarrow$ Instructions to setup and run basic Tao and Pytao commands.

-$\rightarrow$ Run basic Tao optimization and beam tracking using a simple Bmad lattice.
+$\rightarrow$ Basic Tao optimization and beam tracking examples using a simple Bmad lattice.

-$\rightarrow$ Run pytao on a LCLS2 lattice.
+$\rightarrow$ Example to run pytao on a LCLS2 lattice.

-$\rightarrow$ Apply bmad-live-model to interface with the LCLS2 machine via datamaps.
+$\rightarrow$ Example of bmad-live-model which interfaces with the LCLS2 machine via datamaps.

 $\rightarrow$ Optics compensation example for LCLS2.

 ====================================================

 The user must know basic Python and bash commands.

 All example notebooks are run on jupyter with a kernel called `lcls-live`.